top of page

 LINK

-• OGWDW, together with states, tribes, and our many partners, protects public health by ensuring safe drinking water and protecting groundwater.
-We monitor the implementation of the Safe Drinking Water Act.
+• The OGWDW, together with states, tribes, and our many partners, protects public health by ensuring safe drinking water and protecting groundwater.
+We oversee enforcement of the Safe Drinking Water Act.

 LINK